Nachtmystium: History

 Judd later admitted to selling merchandise to customers without intending to ever fulfill their orders.
 He claimed to have spent the stolen money on heroin until his scam exposed.
 In January 2016, Judd resurfaced to apologize to fans and reveal he was no-longer involved with the music industry.
 In April, Judd posted a compilation of previously unreleased Nachtmystium recordings and remixes on YouTube.
 On November 1, Judd announced that Earache Records had acquired the rights to redistribute Nachtmystium's five studio albums, as well as a new compilation album, titled Retox: Remixes and Rarities, which contains several remixes and covers that Judd previously released on YouTube.
 Judd also announced he would work with Earache Records to resolve unfulfilled merchandise.
 He released the following statement: "Thank you all for your patience and I do hope to make things right with everyone I can who fell victim to my addiction issues by not receiving orders for music or merchandise.
 I intend on giving away every single record and CD I receive of these reissues, if that's what it takes, to make things right with the fans whom I wronged and did not fulfill orders for."

 In March 2017, Judd announced that Nachtmystium would re-unite after a four-year hiatus to play four live shows and record a new EP, titled Resilient.
 The band performed at the "Festum Carnis Open Air Festival" in Wilseyville, California on July 7 and the Louisville Death Fest in Louisville, Kentucky on September 29.
 While at Festum Carnis, Judd issued refunds to fans he defrauded and offered to reimburse their concert admission fee.
 Judd announced on September 11 that Nachtmystium had signed a new record deal with Prophecy Productions to distribute Resilient, which was released in November 2018.

 Nachtmystium began working on the third installment of the Black Meddle series in early 2020.
 However, Judd abruptly disbanded Nachtmystium on June 14, 2020.
 He released a statement on the band's official Facebook page explaining his desire to move onto other musical projects and professional endeavors.
 Despite breaking up the band, Judd collaborated with Andrew Markuszewski (lyrics), Ken Sorceron (bass), and Francesco Miatto (drums) to continue working on the album in 2022.

 The band completed the album, Blight Privilege, in 2024.
 On August 6, Nachtmystium officially released their first single since 2018, "Phoenix Predator".
 Blight Privilege was released on November 1.
 Judd stated Nachtmystium is no longer an active project and the album was only a "recording endeavor" to fulfill a commitment he made with Prophecy Productions in 2017.
+He also commented the recording session produced "another full albums worth of new material", which would be released in the future.

+Nachtmystium played at the Milwaukee Metal Fest on June 6, 2026, where they performed Instinct: Decay to commemorate its 20th anniversary.